Study Abroad Financial Aid Opportunities

 4) Any amount not covered by your transferred financial aid, must be settled within the regular JCU payment deadline.
 If payments are not made within the appropriate deadlines, a late fee will be applied, and your class registration or housing assignment may be delayed.

 - Summer Session I & II: April 15th

-Study abroad students on Direct Exchange or coming under an existing university agreement, are ONLY required to complete a PDERF if they intend to transfer aid for housing and/or meal plans.
+Students on Direct Exchange or coming through an existing university agreement, should ONLY complete a PDERF to transfer aid for housing/meal plans.

 Tuition & Fees

 The Office of Financial Aid is dedicated to helping all students learn how they can finance their education at John Cabot University.
-Learn more about our anticipated budget, tuition and fees, and our payment options.
+Learn more about our estimated cost of attendance, tuition & fees, and payment options.